Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 {% endtab %}

 {% tab title="Reason" %}
-**This issue (while swapping) is caused by tokens which have hard-coded the V1 PancakeSwap router into their contract.**
+**This issue (while swapping) is caused by tokens which have hard-coded the V1 iniswap router into their contract.**

 While this practice is ill-advised at best, the reason for these projects having done this appears to be due to their tokenomics, in which each purchase sends a % of the token to LPs.